 A website lets you generate traffic, acquire leads, and grow your credibility by sharing insightful content.
 It also provides a convenient place to showcase your work samples, including written articles, designs, photos, etc.

 Some of the best online publishing platforms, like WordPress.com, Issuu, and Wix, include a free plan for new freelancers.
 This includes customizable themes, a built-in content editor, free plugins, and essential SEO tools.

 WordPress.com, for example, offers free portfolio themes with aesthetic layouts to show off your work samples.

 One of the drawbacks of a free-hosted website is that you’re building on a subdomain—not your own domain.
 This means your website address will look like “myportfolio.wordpress.com” instead of “myportfolio.com.”

-If you get the budget, consider building a self-hosted website to use a unique, branded domain along with premium WordPress themes.
-Self-hosted sites are also more flexible when it comes to functionality and page customizability.
+If you get the budget, consider building a self-hosted website using a unique, branded domain and premium WordPress themes.
+Self-hosted sites are also more flexible regarding functionality and page customizability.